popovicsandras/SeloinJs/README.md

 ##### Parameter list prepender

 ###### resolve
 Optionally you can configure the Seloin container to inject the container itself during the resolution of a service by default.
-One of these auto-injection types is the **parameter list prepender** which injects the container as the first argument of the constructur function.
+One of these auto-injection types is the **parameter list prepender** which injects the container as the first argument of the constructor function.

 ```javascript
 class Engine {}